-With spring break approaching and summer not too far behind, families will be feeling the need to get away.
 With work schedules and sometimes tight finances, we don’t all always have the luxury of taking a full week off to go on grand vacations.
 Even when time and money are limited though, we could all use a few days break!
 A small vacation to reset, refuel and create new memories with our children.
 These four locations in South Louisiana are all within a few hours driving distance, are perfect for a long weekend getaway and have all been approved by my four children!
-We have the memories to prove it!
+We have the memories to prove it.
+Here are our family’s favorite South Louisiana getaways … we hope to see y’all there!

 When my husband was in medical school and we lived in Shreveport, La., our finances were very tight.
+(Side note :: Shreveport is also a really fun place to visit with kids).
 We had 4 small children and my husband’s time was very limited to spend with us.
 He was given a little time off the first week of June and we wanted so badly to be able to take the kids somewhere FUN, but financially doable.
 Yogi Bear’s Jellystone Park was perfect for just that!
-Now, I grew up in Hammond, just 15 minutes down the road from Jellystone, yet I had never been!
+Now, I grew up in Hammond (another family-friendly town in Louisiana), just 15 minutes down the road from Jellystone, yet I had never been!
 My family traveled a lot and I grew up going to other Yogi Bear campgrounds around the U.S., so I couldn’t wait to give my children a good ole fashioned Yogi Bear experience!

 At Yogi Bear’s Jellystone Park there are sets of cabins, each centered around their own pool.
 We chose a cabin centered around the handicapped pool, which was GREAT because it is the only no-entry pool by the sets of cabins and worked to our advantage having a 1, 3, 4, and 7 year old!
+South Louisiana getaways must include a pool, are we right?
 It is also the only set of cabins with a pool that also has tons of grass space in the common area for the kids to run around in while you barbecue.
 I believe these cabins are called La Lodge and Petite Lodge (might want to call to clarify) – A MUST!

 CONS: The cabins could use a facelift.
 Uncomfortable mattresses with plastic on them and you have to bring everything like sheets, blankets and towels.
-The cabins are sparse and definitely don’t come with the bells and whistles, but think of it as indoor camping.
+The cabins are sparse and definitely don’t come with the bells and whistles, but think of it as your indoor camping South Louisiana getaway.
 My kids certainly didn’t care.

 This was another vacation we took while living in Shreveport, hubby in med school and we just wanted to get away for a few days.
 We went in October, when our oldest daughter had a couple of days off for fall break.
 Our fall break must have been different from South Louisiana’s because there was literally no one there but us.
 It was a little eerie, but wonderful!
 The cabins there are soooo beautiful.
 We were amazed by the large picturesque windows and huge living and kitchen spaces.
-There was even a screened in porch with a picnic table, where we ate all of our meals.
+There was even a screened in porch with a picnic table where we ate all of our meals.
 Since it was fall, the pool was closed, but that didn’t matter to us.
-The kids rode bikes (we brought), flew kites, went exploring in the woods, played on the playground, we barbecued, and had nightly raccoon visitors!
+The kids rode bikes (we brought), flew kites, went exploring in the woods, played on the playground, we barbecued, and like any South Louisiana getaway … had nightly raccoon visitors!
 There is also the Louisiana State Arboretum, located in the park, with miles of hiking trails with labeled plant life.
 It was just a quiet, serene vacation, for families that like to be outdoors.
+If you like the sound of this trip but have more time, we also recommend Oak Mountain State Park with kids.

 CONS: The cabins are booked up for months on the weekends.
 You might try going during the week if you can swing it.